Moooosecat/GW-Underworld-Toolbox/README.md

 -Open Underworld Toolbox application.<br>
 -At the top dropdown menu select your current character on the account you wish to inject (Note: You can run multiple copies of Underworld toolbox).<br>
 -Hit "Inject" to inject toolbox into your game. <br>
+-Bot will automatically adjust UI based on profession at time of injection.
+(Ex: Rangers will not see Emo Tools) <br>
 -Use the functions as desired.<br>
 -Bot must be exited and restarted on character reroll.
-Occassionally needs rebooted on disconnect.
+Occassionally needs rebooted on disconnect.<br>
 -Bot will be labeled as malware due to its injection method and .exe with windows defender.
-Pending certification with MS Defender.
+Pending certification with MS Defender.<br>

 Quest Dialog:<br>
 Accept any quest from a reaper, even if they have aggro.
 Does not work if the quest is not available yet.<br>